thinkshout/thinkshout/blog/_posts/2014-10-01-commerce-iats-usb-card-reader.md

 date: 2014-10-01 12:00:00
 ---

 Ever been in a situation where you wished your Drupal Commerce installation could operate more like a Point of Sale system?
-Especially for non-profits, taking donations and charging admission to events are prime examples of times when swiping a customer's credit card would be a great time saver.
+Especially for nonprofits, taking donations and charging admission to events are prime examples of times when swiping a customer's credit card would be a great time saver.

 As of version 2.5, [Commerce iATS](https://www.drupal.org/project/commerce_iats) supports the use of [encrypted USB card readers](http://home.iatspayments.com/developers/encrypted-magnetic-stripe-readers) with iATS Payments.